singtheoffice/grg-to-gabc/README.md

     24  n   i
     161 x

-and then upon running `converter.py`, you may get a message altering you that you need to provide GABC notation for lookup code 20:
+and then upon running `converter.py`, you may get a message alerting you that you need to provide GABC notation for lookup code 20:

     $ python converter.py
     Processing some-file.grg